seanpm2001/Commenter-language/README.md

 2. It can be used as a framework for implementing comments into another programming language
 3. It can be used for note-taking

+## LEARNING CURVE

+This language has no learning curve.
+If this can even count as a programming language, it is likely the most basic one in existence.

 ## IDEA

 The idea for this language came to me (seanpm2001) on 2023, Tuesday, January 31st.